kubernetes-sigs/scheduler-plugins/kep/399-sysched-scoring/README.md

 ### Graduation criteria

 -   Alpha
-	-   Pods are placed based on their system call profiles provided via seccomp files on the local file system of the scheduler
+	-   Pods are placed based on their system call profiles provided via seccomp files in the SPO CRD
+	-   Pods without seccomp profiles (or `unconfined`) will be treated as no-op (return score of 0)
 -   Beta
+	-   Provide list of available system calls in a cluster via the plugin's configuration
-	-   User can define weights for each system call
+	-   Weights for system calls (potentially)

 ## Implementation history